-- 2. (Optional) Put the distribution through its complete acceptance test (See Section 4.15 for how to do this). - 3.
+- 3. (Optional) Put the distribution through its complete acceptance test (See Section 4.10 for how to do this). - 4.
 (Optional) If you wish to install MPICH in a public place so that others may use it, use to install MPICH into the directory specified by the --prefix option to configure.
 Installation will consist of an 'include', 'lib', 'bin', 'sbin', 'www', and 'man' directories and a small 'examples' directory.
 Should you wish to remove the installation, you can run the script sbin/mpiuninstall.
+This step is required in the case of the ch_p4mpd device.

+'''

 % make install

+'''

-4. (Optional) At this point you can announce to your users how to compile and run MPI programs, using the installation you have just built in '/usr/local/mpich-1.2.6/' (or wherever you have installed it).
+5. (Optional) At this point you can announce to your users how to compile and run MPI programs, using the installation you have just built in '/usr/local/mpich-1.2.6/' (or wherever you have installed it).
 See Section 3 for commands they can use.
 They can also copy the 'Makefile' in '/usr/local/mpich-1.2.6/examples' and adapt it for their own use.